meyfa/giantdb/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/39ebc35a4b32350a0191/test_coverage)](https://codeclimate.com/github/meyfa/giantdb/test_coverage)
 [![Maintainability](https://api.codeclimate.com/v1/badges/39ebc35a4b32350a0191/maintainability)](https://codeclimate.com/github/meyfa/giantdb/maintainability)

-GiantDB is a large object store, written entirely in JavaScript.
+GiantDB is a large object store, written entirely in TypeScript.
 It provides managed data storage with a minimal, yet powerful programming interface.
 Promises and streams are used for making this efficient.